-- (1) A market operator shall be headed by an effective Board providing strategic guidance to lead and control the market operator. - (2) The Board of directors shall assume the primary responsibility for fostering the long-term, sustainable business of the market operator consistent with: - (a) their fiduciary responsibility to the market operator; - (b) their responsibility to ensure the market operator operates in an effective, fair, ethical and prudent manner; - (c) their responsibility to investors, other stakeholders and the community more generally; and - (d) the Act, any other applicable statute and with any other regulatory requirements imposed under the Act or by any self-regulatory organisation of which the market operator may be a member. - (3) The responsibilities of the Board shall include the following: - (a) With respect to the operation of the market operator:
+- (1) A market operator shall have a Board providing strategic guidance to lead and control the market operator. - (2) The Board of directors shall assume the primary responsibility for fostering the long-term, sustainable business of the market operator consistent with: - (a) their fiduciary responsibility to the market operator; - (b) their responsibility to ensure the market operator operates in an effective, fair, ethical and prudent manner; - (c) their responsibility to investors, other stakeholders and the community more generally; and - (d) the Act, any other applicable statute and with any other regulatory requirements imposed under the Act or by any self-regulatory organisation of which the market operator may be a member. - (3) The responsibilities of the Board shall include the following: - (a) with respect to the operation of the market operator: - (i) define and document the market operator's mission, strategy, goals, objectives and plans; - (ii) determine and document the market operator's governance practices, risk management framework, risk tolerance and ethical standards; - (iii) hold the executive and particularly the chief executive officer to account, to monitor performance and to provide checks and balances to the chief executive officer's authority;

-- (i) to define and document the market operator's mission, strategy, goals, objectives and plans; - (ii) to determine and document the market operator's governance practices, its risk management framework, its risk tolerance and its ethical standards; - (iii) to hold the executive and particularly the chief executive officer to account, to monitor performance and to provide checks and balances to the chief executive officer's authority; - (iv) to fulfil any duties with respect to the market operator itself, to clients, to the capital market, or to any other entity, to which duties are owed by the Act, any other applicable statute, other regulatory requirements imposed under the Act or contract or by any self-regulatory organisation of which the market operator may be a member; - (v) to set documented policies and procedures that implement the business strategy, risk management framework and ethical standards and ensure that the duties of the market operator are met; - (vi) to set internal controls that are documented and designed to implement the policies and procedures and which apply throughout the market operator including to employees, agents and others through whom services are delivered; - (vii) to adopt the market operator's annual budget; - (viii) to ensure that accounting policies, record keeping, accounting and financial reporting systems are sufficient for the operation of the business and consistent with the requirements of the Act, any other applicable statute and any other regulatory requirements under the Act; - (ix) to oversee and monitor the market operator's management and operations, management accounts, major capital expenditures, acquisitions and divestitures and review corporate performance; - (x) to implement a management information system that enables the Board to monitor performance; - (xi) to develop and document appropriate staffing and remuneration policy; - (xii) to ensure that the financial resources available to the market operator not only meet the statutory or regulatory requirements but also are adequate with respect to the nature, size, and complexity of its business and will enable the company to meet its liabilities as they fall due; - (xiii) to ensure that the company has sufficient technological and other resources to carry out its operations; and - (xiv) regularly to review the business strategy, corporate governance, risk management, ethical standards, policies and procedures, internal controls, record keeping and accounting policies, management information, level of resources and compliance with the Act, any other applicable statute and any other regulatory requirement imposed under the Act or by any self-regulatory organisation of which the market operator is a member; - (b) with respect to effective functioning of the Board itself:
+- (iv) fulfil any duties with respect to the market operator itself, to clients, to the capital market, or to any other entity, to which duties are owed by the Act, any other applicable statute, other regulatory requirements imposed under the Act or contract or by any self-regulatory organisation of which the market operator may be a member; - (v) formulate policies and procedures that implement the business strategy, risk management framework and ethical standards and ensure that the duties of the market operator are met; - (vi) establish and document internal controls that are designed to implement the policies and procedures and which apply throughout the market operator including to employees, agents and others through whom services are delivered; - (vii) adopt the market operator's annual budget; - (viii) ensure that accounting policies, record keeping, accounting and financial reporting systems are sufficient for the operation of the business and consistent with the requirements of the Act, any other applicable statute and any other regulatory requirements under the Act; - (ix) oversee and monitor the market operator's management and operations, management accounts, major capital expenditures, acquisitions and divestitures and review corporate performance; - (x) implement a management information system that enables the Board to monitor performance; - (xi) develop and document appropriate staffing and remuneration policy; - (xii) ensure that the financial resources available to the market operator not only meet the statutory or regulatory requirements but also are adequate with respect to the nature, size, and complexity of its business and will enable the company to meet its liabilities as they fall due; - (xiii) ensure that the company has sufficient technological and other resources to carry out its operations; and - (xiv) review regularly the business strategy, corporate governance, risk management, ethical standards, policies and procedures, internal controls, record keeping and accounting policies, management information, level of resources and compliance with the Act, any other applicable statute and any other regulatory requirement imposed under the Act or by any self-regulatory organisation of which the market operator is a member; - (b) with respect to effective functioning of the Board: - (i) monitor performance of the Board and its Committees; and - (ii) establish its own procedures to manage conflict of interest by Board members. - (4) A market operator shall make available to the public: - (a) the identity of principal officers and those authorised to act in the name of the market operator; - (b) the category of licence held;

-- (i) to monitor the performance of the Board and any Committees; and - (ii) to establish its own procedures and manage conflicts of interest by Board members. - (4) The market operator shall make available to the public, on request, the identity of senior management and those authorized to act in the name of the market operator; the category of license held; its current status and the scope of authorized activities.
+(c) current status and the scope of authorised activities.